ricardorinco/FnxDigital.UI.Components.Common/projects/fnx-storage/README.md

 ) { }
 ```

-then you can start save your datas
+then you can start saving your data

 ```typescript
 // Your data